Keepingshtum/CP2/README.md

 This repository hosts the channel files for a sample Roku Channel.

+# Using the repository: Please Consult the Wiki!

 Please Consult the [Wiki](https://github.com/Keepingshtum/CP2/wiki) for instructions on how to use this repository.

 # Project Goals